MouseLand/pykilosort/README.md

 * click
 * pytest

+### Installation - Conda (recomended)

+If you don't already have conda installed you can follow the guide [here](https://github.com/MouseLand/Kilosort2/wiki/8.-Hardware-guide).

 To create a conda environment with these dependencies, run the command: `conda env create -f pyks2.yml` inside your pykilosort directory.

+### Installation - Pip

+You can also install the requirements via pip: `pip install -r requirements.txt`.
+This is not the tested path and so if you run into issues you may get less support.

 ## Usage example